Lurkars/esp-ena/README.md

 [Demo Video](https://twitter.com/Lurkars/status/1282223547579019264)

 This implementation covers for now the BLE part including the cryptography specifications needed (see Bluetooth Specifications and Cryptography Specifications documents in the links above):
-* send tokens
+* send beacons
-* store TEKs on flash (last 14 tokens)
+* store TEKs on flash (last 14)
-* receive tokens
+* receive beacons
-* received tokens are stored after 5 minutes threshold (storage is limited, ~100k tokens can be stored)
+* received beacons are stored after 5 minutes threshold (storage is limited, ~100k beacons can be stored)

 Features missing for now are:
-* compare received tokens with infected list
+* compare received beacons with infected list
 * calculating risks scores

 Extensions planned: